Fir - Grand fir, Abies grandis

 Prepare grass sites by spot spraying a one metre circle for each planting site.
 Use glyphosate herbicide with spray dye a few days before planting as this will not leave chemical residue in the soil.
 Prepare spots using straight lines and accurate spacings between spots so that trees can be easily found later.
 Cut down woody weeds and flatten these on the ground so they decay and don't support weed growth.

-Container-grown and bare-rooted stock is available from some commercial nurseries; Price per tree should range from $0.80 - $2.50 for 1-2 year-old contract-grown forestry stock.
+Container-grown and bare-rooted stock is available from some commercial nurseries; Price per tree should range from $0.80 - $2.50 for 1-2 year-old contract-grown forestry stock (2020 prices).
 Grand fir seedlings should be ordered well in advance so the nursery can secure seed, which is only available seasonally.
 Soil mycorrhizae from a well established stand of trees should be added to the nursery soil or media.

 Plant in winter.